oliveroneill/ImageFeedView/README.md

 ## License

-imagefeedview is available under the MIT license.
+ImageFeedView is available under the MIT license.
 See the LICENSE file for more info.